MicrosoftDocs/power-platform/power-platform/admin/create-environment.md

 To determine which license a user has, sign in to the [Microsoft 365 admin center](https://admin.microsoft.com) and follow the steps in [Assign licenses to multiple users on the Active users page](https://docs.microsoft.com/office365/admin/manage/assign-licenses-to-users?view=o365-worldwide).

 > [!NOTE]
-> Global admins and Power Platform service admins can create environments without a license.
+> Global admins and Power Platform admins can create environments without a license.
 See [Administer without a license](global-service-administrators-can-administer-without-license.md).

 ## Create an environment in the Power Platform admin center
 An environment provides storage for apps, flows, data, and various other resources.
 When users create an app in an environment, that app can connect to any data source, including connections, gateways, and flows.
 How you choose to leverage environments depends on your organization and the apps you're trying to build.
 For more information, see [Environments overview](environments-overview.md).